Grandia (video game): Saturn version

-Next Generation reviewed the Saturn version of the game, rating it four stars out of five, and stated that "Grandias design and innovation will be a benchmark for future RPGs in the 32-bit generation and beyond."
+Due to the hype surrounding the game and its not being released outside Japan, a number of American and European publications reviewed the Saturn version as an import.
+Next Generation lauded the game's use of complex 3D models and animation and detailed audio to create a living and immersive world, as well as the real-time strategy elements and wide array of actions available to the player during combat.
+While they criticized the frame rate, they concluded that "Grandias design and innovation will be a benchmark for future RPGs in the 32-bit generation and beyond."
+The UK-based Sega Saturn Magazine was similarly laudatory to the 3D visuals and attention to detail in the background animations and sound effects, and also praised the character progression over the course of the story.
+The review emphasized that Sega Saturn Magazine was running a walkthrough of Grandia through several issues so that readers could purchase the game without fear of becoming stuck due to the language barrier.
+GameSpot claimed that Grandia "beats out Final Fantasy VII in all of the ways that matter," adding that the game was "not only longer, with a more engaging cast of characters, but it lacks the lulls that so many RPGs have because of these merits," awarding the game an Editor's Choice Award.
+Official U.S. PlayStation Magazine called the game "arguably the best RPG for Sega's Saturn console."

-It sold 181,219 units in its first week and would go on to sell 344,554 copies in Japan, becoming the 15th highest-selling game for the system in the region and the country's fourth highest-selling Saturn title of 1997; it ultimately sold over a million copies in Japan.
-In addition, North American imports of the game were higher than many other games in the genre at the time due to its positive overseas reception and cancellation of the English release on the platform.
+It sold 181,219 units in its first week and would go on to sell 344,554 copies in Japan, becoming the 15th highest-selling game for the system in the region and the country's fourth highest-selling Saturn title of 1997; In addition, North American imports of the game were higher than many other games in the genre at the time due to its positive overseas reception and cancellation of the English release on the platform.
 In 2006, readers of Famitsu voted the Saturn version the 73rd greatest game of all time during the magazine's Top 100 Favorite Games of All Time feature.